phalcon-orphanage/docs/ja/reference/annotations.rst

 Private/Public areas with Annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can use annotations to tell the ACL what areas belongs to the admnistrative areas or not using annotations
+You can use annotations to tell the ACL which controllers belong to the administrative areas:

 .. code-block:: php